braver/FileIcons/README.md

 Adds specific, colored icons for most file types for the sidebar in Sublime Text 3.
 Supports both the Default and Adaptive themes.

+Inspired by [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon), but simpler:

+- Doesn't introduce "alias" languages like "Javascript (Gulpfile)"
+- No runtime code: no manipulation of settings or themes, no restarting
+- No configuration: just uses existing theme override behavior

 ## Customize

 The following changes are made to Adaptive/Default.sublime-theme.
 You can override them by creating a theme file with the same name in your Packages/User directory.